Dan609/Jurkat/README.md

 File traj_analysis_SB.R contains all scripts needed for tracks data collected in W1-W6 *.csv files where W number stands for number of well in 6-well cultivation plate.

-The alltracks.csv file contains the track analysis results as well as * .xlsx files.
+The alltracks.csv file contains the track analysis results as well as t.test* and wilcoxon.test* files.